Toscane d'Auvergne, Billom

 Enjoy with a bottle of Côtes d’Auvergne.

-Nature getaways in Auvergne around the medieval town of Billom
+Nature breaks in Auvergne around the medieval town of Billom

 The area around Billom is a veritable playground for outdoor enthusiasts.
-Situated on the western edge of the Livradois-Forez Regional Nature Park, it offers the perfect starting point for hiking enthusiasts.
+Situated to the west of the Livradois-Forez Regional Nature Park, it offers the perfect starting point for hiking enthusiasts.

-Join the Allier River just a few kilometers from Billom.
+Join the river Allier just a few kilometres from Billom.

-The Allier River is considered one of the last wild rivers in Europe.
-A wild river is a free-flowing watercourse with little or no human intervention, thus preserving a natural and diverse ecosystem.
+The River Allier is considered to be one of the last wild rivers in Europe.
+A wild river is one that flows freely, with little or no human intervention, thus preserving a natural and diverse ecosystem.
 It offers a variety of natural landscapes including alluvial forests, meadows and sandbanks.
 The diversity of its environments attracts many nature lovers.

-For water sports enthusiasts, take a canoe trip down the Allier.
-Head for Joze or Dallet for a getaway with family or friends.
+If you’re keen on water-based adventures, why not take a canoe trip down the Allier?
+Head to Joze or Dallet for a trip with family or friends.

 Activities not to be missed around Billom

 Discover the Livradois-Forez region by bike.
-The Via Allier, a section of the V70 cycle route, offers a unique cycling experience along the Allier river.
-It stretches from Nevers, near the confluence with the Loire, to Langogne, not far from the river’s source.
-Eventually, the route will extend all the way to the Mediterranean.
+The Via Allier, a section of the V70 cycle route, offers a unique cycling experience along the River Allier.
+It runs from Nevers, near the confluence with the Loire, to Langogne, not far from the river’s source.
+Eventually, the route will stretch all the way to the Mediterranean.

 Billom, the medieval town

 If you’re passing through Billom, you won’t want to miss the guided tour of Billom la médièvale.
-Accompanied by a guide, let yourself be guided inside themedieval walls, to discover or rediscover local history and heritage.
+Accompanied by a guide, let yourself be guided insidethemedieval walls to discover or rediscover the local history and heritage.
 A visit rich in history, architecture and surprises!